HannaDahl/1md034_students/checklist.md

 - [x] Define a base line font for your site by putting the style rule on "body"
 - [x] Define a larger base line font size
 - [x] A CSS rule to make the allergy information bold
-- [x] Define text and background color for one of your two sections (burger selection and customer information)
+- [x] Define text and background color for one of your two sections (burger selection and customer information) (changed from ugly black to grey)
 - [x] Create an empty style definition for the section with unchanged text and background
 - [x] Change the cursor and background when hovering over the order button
 - [x] Define a table width and center it
 - [x] Add margins to the sections and the order button
 - [x] Add a border to the two sections
-- [ ] Add an image after your headline and make it slightly transparent
+- [x] Add an image after your headline and make it slightly transparent
-- [ ] Place the image behind your headline to finalize your header
+- [/] Place the image behind your headline to finalize your header (having trouble with absolute postition!))
 - [ ] Use a grid layout instead of tables for the burger selection section